min2ha/ukwa-site/content/target/71874/index.en.md

   "subject": "Brexit"
 }

-# BBC News: 'I do believe in Brexit,' says Theresa May

 Ahead of the Conservative Party 2018 conference, Theresa May rejected claims she did not believe in Brexit - and insisted she would make a success of it "regardless of the outcome" of talks.
 She told the BBC's Andrew Marr Show her plan for post-Brexit trade with the EU was not dead, despite it having been rejected by EU leaders.